openedx/edx-documentation/en_us/install_operations/source/platform_releases/cypress.rst

 Open edX Cypress Release
 ########################################

-This section describes how to install the Open edX Cypress release.
+This section describes the Open edX Cypress release.
+Note that edX no longer supports the Cypress release.

 .. contents::
  :local: